angt/glorytun/README.md

 Glorytun is a small, simple and secure VPN over [mud](https://github.com/angt/mud).
 It runs on Linux, OpenBSD, FreeBSD and MacOS.

+### Features

+The main features of Glorytun come directly from mud:

+ * Fast and highly secure

+   The use of UDP and [libsodium](https://github.com/jedisct1/libsodium) allows you to secure your communications without impacting performance.
+   Glorytun uses AES only if AES-NI is available otherwise ChaCha20 is used.
+   You can force the use of ChaCha20 for higher security.
+   All messages are encrypted, authenticated and marked with a timestamp.
+   Perfect forward secrecy is also implemented with ECDH over Curve25519.

+ * Multipath and active failover

+   This is the main feature of Glorytun that allows to build an SD-WAN like service.
+   This allows a TCP connection to explore and exploit multiple links without being disconnected.

+ * Path MTU discovery without ICMP

+   Bad MTU configuration is a very common problem in the world of VPN.
+   As it is critical, Glorytun will try to setup it correctly by guessing its value.
+   It doesn't rely on ICMP Next-hop MTU to avoid black holes.

 ### Build and Install

 Glorytun depends on [libsodium](https://github.com/jedisct1/libsodium) version >= 1.0.4.